Samsuik/IonSpigot/README.md

 How To (Compiling From Source)
 ------
 To compile Ion, you need JDK8, git, bash, maven, and an internet connection.

+* Currently this project cannot be built with maven 3.8.1 or higher.

 Clone this repo, run ./build.sh from *bash*, get files.